wkumari/draft-vandergaast-edns-client-subnet/README.md

    Resolver SHOULD retry the query over TCP to get the complete answer section for caching.

-Contavalli, et al.      Expires February 15, 2016              [Page 11]

-Internet-Draft        Client Subnet in DNS Queries           August 2015

-   If the FAMILY, SOURCE PREFIX-LENGTH, and SOURCE PREFIX-LENGTH bits of ADDRESS in the response don't match the non-zero fields in the corresponding query, the full response MUST be dropped, as described in Section 10.
+   If the FAMILY, SOURCE PREFIX-LENGTH, and SOURCE PREFIX-LENGTH bits of ADDRESS in the response don't match the non-zero fields in the corresponding query, the full response MUST be dropped, as described in Section 11.
 For a response to a query which specified only the SOURCE PREFIX-LENGTH for privacy masking, the FAMILY and ADDRESS fields should contain the appropriate non-zero information for caching.